 Show off your builder pride with boards stretched across the steps of two open stepladders or a multi-position ladder folded at its mid-point.
 It creates ample shelf space for various books and handmade crafts.

+Creative bookshelves are a great addition to playrooms, kids rooms and homes with artsy vibes.
+Using paint, make a bold impression with DIY bookshelves.
 Simple, ready-to-assemble bookcases or bargain shelving from a thrift store can make a big statement after a fresh coat of paint.
 Painting bookshelves in a contrasting color will create a bold focal point in any room.

 Painting the bottom of a standalone bookshelf in a striking accent color or pattern is an easy way to make your space pop.
 If there are multiple shelves, try different colors on the bottom of each shelf to add visual interest to an otherwise bland shelving unit.